merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ### Estimation for a single genome

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db
+anvi-estimate-metabolism -c CONTIGS.db
 {{ codestop }}

 ### Estimation for a metagenome

 {{ codestart }}
-anvi-estimate-kegg-metabolism -c CONTIGS.db --metagenome-mode
+anvi-estimate-metabolism -c CONTIGS.db --metagenome-mode
 {{ codestop }}

 ### Estimation for bins in a metagenome